Vittoria Farnese, Duchess of Urbino: Matrimonial projects

 The several marriage projects in which Vittoria was considered were handled by her paternal grandfather, Pope Paul III and her brother, Cardinal Alessandro Farnese.
 An attempt to give her in marriage to a member of the French Royal House of Valois were unsuccessful; in addition, negotiations for a marriage with either Cosimo I de' Medici, Duke of Florence, Fabrizio Colonna di Paliano and Emmanuel Philibert of Savoy, Prince of Piedmont never came into fruition.
 In 1539, after the death of Empress Isabella of Portugal, Vittoria was proposed by her family as a wife to Emperor Charles V, who rejected the offer.

 Vittoria was about 30-years-old (a quite advanced aged for an unmarried noblewoman at that time) when the next matrimonial project of her family finally proved successful.
 In February 1547, Guidobaldo II della Rovere, Duke of Urbino, was widowed.
 His late wife Giulia da Varano bring as a dowry the Duchy of Camerino, but failed to provide a surviving male heir for her husband, thus the Duke of Urbino began preparations for a new marriage.
 Negotiations for the marriage of Vittoria and Guidobaldo II della Rovere were led by Cardinals Alessandro Farnese and Ercole Gonzaga.
 The representative of Guidobaldo II in Rome described Vittoria as a modest, pious and gracious girl.
 The bride's family gave her a dowry of 60,000 ducats as well as jewelry, gold and silver items worth 20,000 ducats.
 The marriage per procura was celebrated in Rome on 29 June 1547; at this time, the groom was in the service of the Republic of Venice.

-Marriage and Issue
+Marriage and issue

 In Urbino on 30 January 1548, the official wedding of Victoria Farnese and Guidobaldo II della Rovere took place.
 From his first marriage, the Duke of Urbino had a daughter, Virginia.
-During her marriage, Vittoria gave birth nine children, of whom only three survive infancy:
+During her marriage, Vittoria gave birth to nine children, of whom only three survived infancy: